-Likewise, we will not publish letters that make serious charges against a candidate, especially close to election day, when there is limited opportunity for the Pilot to investigate the claims or for the candidate to respond.
-We urge writers to keep the discussion civil – nasty letters and personal attacks will not be published.
+•We will not publish letters that make serious charges against a candidate, especially close to election time, when there is limited opportunity for the Pilot to investigate the claims or for the candidate to respond.